/

 To learn more about specifics of SaaS designers hiring, read our article on how, where, and when to hire a designer.

-SaaS roles at the introduction and growth stages of product lifecycle
+SaaS roles during introduction and growth stages

 Let’s say, you have the development and design figured out.
 Now it’s time for launch and finding product-market fit.
 Naturally, to earn customers in a new market, you need a marketing manager to develop a go-to-market strategy and reach all the potential customers.